soarez/express-ejs-layouts/Readme.md

 * Supported tags are `<meta …>` and `<meta …/>`
 * The option is named `extractMetas`
 * The template variable in layout is `meta`
+* use `ignore-parse` attribute to ignore meta parsing.

 ### Set custom default layout